TYPO3/Surf/README.md

 * data (only if remote=FALSE): HTTP payload
 * proxy (only if remote=FALSE): HTTP Proxy to use
 * proxyPort  (only if remote=FALSE): HTTP Proxy port to use
+* additionalCurlParameters (only if remote=TRUE): list of parameters which is directly passed to CURL.
+Especially useful to e.g. disable SSL certificate check (with --insecure)

 ## Applying Cherry-Picks to Git Repositories: Post-Checkout commands